HaakonWiland/Notes/Hackthebox/CWES/Attacking common applications.md

 CVE-2019-0232:
 - We can get rce via CGI scripts
 - Mainly a windows related vulnerability
-- First check that tomcat is running with a vulnerable version, then fuzz the /cgi directory: (Change up the extensions, .cmd, .bat, .ps1)
+- First check that tomcat is running with a vulnerable version, then fuzz the /cgi directory: (**Change up the extensions, .cmd, .bat, .ps1!! if .cmd did not work, try .bat etc.)**
 ```shell
 ffuf -w /usr/share/dirb/wordlists/common.txt -u http://10.129.204.227:8080/cgi/FUZZ.cmd
 ```